Easy Red Lentil Curry Soup

 Prep time: 10 minutes | Cook Time: 20 minutes

-Meet your new favorite weeknight recipe: a bright, cozy vegan red lentil curry soup that's high in protein and very low in fat—so you can enjoy a bowlful of comfort without the guilt.
+Meet your new favorite weeknight recipe: a bright, cozy vegan red lentil curry soup that's high in protein and very low in fat.
+Go ahead and enjoy a bowlful of comfort without the guilt.
 Packed with vitamin C and vitamin A from vibrant vegetables, it also delivers a generous helping of vegan iron and calcium thanks to the lentils and leafy greens stirred in at the end.

 Warming curry paste boosts flavor and adds anti-inflammatory benefits.
 Simple, nutritious, and seriously satisfying—proof that plant-based eating can be bold, balanced, and utterly delicious.